nschimme/nschimme.github.io/_posts/2025-10-15-integrating-the-tuya-smart-valve-controller-with-esphome.md

 As usual, the [OpenBeken forum](https://www.elektroda.com/news/news3945101.html) was an excellent resource.
 I didn't have to desolder the CB3S chip and was able to connect my UART USB directly to the appropriate pins to [flash with OpenBeken](https://community.home-assistant.io/t/detailed-guide-on-how-to-flash-the-new-tuya-beken-chips-with-openbk7231t/437276?page=9) and subsequently [OTA migrate to ESPHome](https://docs.libretiny.eu/docs/flashing/esphome/#migrating-from-esphome-to-openbeken).
 By leveraging `assumed_state: False` and `restore_mode: RESTORE_AND_CALL`, we make up for the lack of a physical sensor detecting the state of the valve, transforming this valve into a reliable, local, and fully-owned piece of hardware.
 Good luck and keep your home safe! 💧

 ## YAML

+To follow this guide, you will need the same Tuya Smart Valve Controller board I purchased below. **Full Disclosure:** This post contains affiliate links.
+If you purchase the [**Tuya Smart Valve Controller**](https://amzn.to/4hS55XJ) through this link, I may receive a small commission at no extra cost to you.

 ```
 esphome: